Alternative Indicators to Predict the Probability of Declining Inflation

 Korea Ministry of Planning and Budget

-Korea Advanced Institute of Science and Technology (KAIST) - Graduate School of Finance
+KAIST (Korea Advanced Institute of Science and Technology) - College of Business

 Ronald A. Ratti